cryptfi/cryptfi.github.io/index.md

 ## Home

-Welcome to [crypt.fi](https://crypt.fi/), at the moment this is currently running on Github whilst I decided what i'm doing with the site.
+Welcome to [crypt.fi](https://crypt.fi/), at the moment this is currently running on Github whilst I decide what i'm doing with the site.

 You can find me on [Twitter](https://twitter.com/buydogs/) and [Keybase.](https://keybase.io/001)